BenjaminWFox/website-2020/content/draft/tech/thinking-in-nextjs.md

 ## Intro

-While there are some Next.js specific organization & setup particulars, virtually all of the considerations you should be aware of when switching from developing SPAs to a serverless framework like Next.js revolve around the fact that there is now a server you have to deal with.
+While there are some Next.js specific organization & setup particulars, virtually all of the considerations you should be aware of when switching from developing SPAs to a framework like Next.js revolve around the fact that there is now a server you have to deal with.

-That may seem like an obvious statement to some, but I think it's hard to overstate how important this is.
+That may seem like an obvious statement, but I think it's hard to overstate how important this is.
 The biggest gotcha?

 **Adding a server adds an execution context**